Are Bluegills Dangerous? Separating Fact from Fiction

 Do bluegills eat people?

-No, bluegills do not eat people, you’ll be glad to know.
-Bluegill fish prefer to eat insects, small fish, and crustaceans.
+No, bluegills do not eat people.
+They feed on insects, small fish, and crustaceans.
 There is no evidence at all that a bluegill fish has ever bitten a human or attacked anyone.
-People have nothing to worry about from bluegill, even if you come across a school of them in the water.

 What is the most dangerous fish?

-According to the Encyclopedia Britannica, one of the most dangerous fish in the world is the pufferfish.
-They are venomous creatures that are highly toxic to humans.
-Some of the other most dangerous fish species include the lionfish, which can cause nasty wounds from their deadly fin spines, the candiru, and the great white shark.
-[3]
+One of the most dangerous fish in the world is the pufferfish, which is highly toxic to humans.
+Other dangerous species include the lionfish, the candiru, and the great white shark.
+[3] Piranhas are also considered dangerous due to their sharp teeth and aggressive nature.

 The Wrap Up